microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-00.md

 _Sample challenge zero text for the IoT Hack Of The Century:_
 -->

-Now that you have the common pre-requisites installed on your workstation, there are prerequisites specific to this hack.
+Now that you have the common pre-requisites installed, there are prerequisites specific to this hack.

 Your coach will provide you with a Resources.zip file that contains resources you will need to complete the hack.
 If you plan to work locally, you should unpack it on your workstation.
 If you plan to use the Azure Cloud Shell, you should upload it to the Cloud Shell and unpack it there.

 Please install these additional tools:

-1) Gain access to an Azure subscription
-    - Sign up for Azure [Free Trial Account](https://azure.microsoft.com/en-us/free/)
-    - Use an existing Azure Subscription (Note, you will need Owner role assigned to you in order to deploy the Azure resources used in this Hack)
-2) Sign-up for free [Trial of Dynatrace](https://www.dynatrace.com/trial/?utm_medium=alliances&utm_source=microsoft_wth&utm_campaign=website&utm_content=none&utm_term=none) with full feature set of our all-in-one performance monitoring platform to monitor Azure.
+1) Sign-up for free [Trial of Dynatrace](https://www.dynatrace.com/trial/?utm_medium=alliances&utm_source=microsoft_wth&utm_campaign=website&utm_content=none&utm_term=none) with full feature set of our all-in-one performance monitoring platform to monitor Azure.

-3) Familiarize yourself with [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).
-We'll be using the cloud shell to deploy our Azure resources
+1) Familiarize yourself with [Azure CLI](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).
+We'll be using the BASH shell to deploy our Azure resources

 ### Dynatrace Portal Prep